How to use the µTest++ Testing Framework

 void test_case (const char* name, Callable_T&& func, Args_T&&... arguments);

-Expectations and assumptions are functions that check expressions evaluating to boolean values.
+Expectations and assumptions are functions that evaluate expressions yielding boolean values.

 template <class Expr_T, type_traits::requires_t<....>>